sarahbachernegg/supabase-support-casebook/cases/01-auth-rls-empty-results.md

 ## Support reply I would send to the user

-Thanks for sharing the query and the result.
+Thanks for sharing the query and result.
 Since the query returns `data = []` with `error = null`, I would first check the RLS setup on the `projects` table.

 This usually means the request itself is not failing.
 Instead, Postgres is returning zero rows that are visible to the current user.
-In Supabase, signing in successfully confirms who the user is, but RLS policies still decide which rows that user is allowed to read.
+In Supabase, signing in confirms who the user is, but RLS policies still decide which rows that user can read.

 I would check these four things first:

 1. Is RLS enabled on `projects`?
-2. Is there a `select` policy for the `authenticated` role?
+2. Is there a `SELECT` policy for the `authenticated` role?
 3. Does `projects.user_id` store the same UUID as the logged-in user's `auth.uid()`?
-4. Is the client request using the authenticated users session?
+4. Is the client request sending the authenticated user's JWT?

 If each project belongs to one user, please test this policy: